Porto Cristo

 By car

 By car, it takes just under an hour to get to Porto Cristo from the airport.
-Follow the Ma-19 towards Palma, then take exit 6 for the Ma-30 towards Inca before hopping on the Ma-15 towards Manacor.
-At Manacor, take the Ma-4020 all the way to Porto Cristo.
+Follow the Ma-19 towards Palma then take Ma-30 towards Inca before hopping on the Ma-15 towards Manacor.
+Then take the Ma-4020 all the way to Porto Cristo.
+Alternatively book a private transfer to take the stress out of driving yourself from the airport.

 By public transport